timm/ezr/README.md

 In our own work, this material is used to teach a one semester graduate class in SE for AI.

-### Get the code
-Our code is written in Python 3.13.
-XXX

 ### About the Authors
 This work was written by the EZR mob (students from North Carolina